Skip to main content

 Tips for improvement:

-1. Check the image: The image is the first thing your reader will engage with and can be the deciding factor as to whether your Surf page is successful or not.
+1. Check the image: The image is the first thing your reader will engage with and can be the deciding factor as to whether your Title page is successful or not.
 The image should be eye-catching, relevant, and high-resolution.

-2. Review heading and subheading on the Surf page: Headings should be descriptive, catchy, and to the point, but also as short as possible!
+2. Review heading and subheading on the Title page: Headings should be descriptive, catchy, and to the point, but also as short as possible!
 Short titles will also optimize the Contents menu in the top left of your Turtl document.

-3. Check the mobile preview: Check how your Surf page will look to your mobile readers by selecting the mobile preview at the top of the editor.
+3. Check the mobile preview: Check how your Title page will look to your mobile readers by selecting the mobile preview at the top of the editor.
 Tips on improving your mobile view can be found here, here, and here.

 4. Check content: Is the content in this chapter relevant and interesting to your readers?